 * * * *

 That the Parthenon on the Acropolis – and the speech Pericles gave there, and the remarks Socrates made below it – have been the guiding monuments in my life seems almost to make the Acropolis more impossible of ever standing in the midst of.
 They’re “idealized” indeed!
-Over the years, travel money has never worked out, mostly due to my other dedications.
-So I wonder, since I did receive this ideal to cherish, do I need to lay eyes on the actual old building?
+Over the years, travel money has never worked out, mostly due to my other non-productive dedications.
+So I wonder, since I did receive this ideal I can cherish, do I need to lay eyes on the actual old building?
 The Erechtheum’s Caryatids’ noses eroding leprously down to nothing from the sulfur dioxide of modern-day Athens.
 The sounds of traffic and car horns from below.
 Instead I will always have the holographic projection.

 Another house for my ideals, like the Parthenon, is Thoreau’s cabin in the woods.
 Which I did see.
 Its replica.
 Sited where the real cabin once stood.
 Seeing “the real” cabin hasn’t damaged my intimacy with the one I imagined when I read Walden.
 Hasn’t improved/enhanced it either.
 I’ve still got that cabin in my mind.
 My imaginary one is situated a little more out in a clearing than the replica, in a sunnier spot.
 Its chinking between boards is a bit sloppier, and whiter, contrasting with the boards.
 Inside, the cot is in a far corner, not alongside a wall.
 My version isn’t so window-lit: it’s dimmer.
 And in my version, there’s clutter, cooking tools and ingredients, condiments, some kind of shelves, lamp accessories, necessary gadgets of nineteenth-century living.
 Clothes are discarded moiling on the floor, exactly as I myself might have left them, pants with muddy knees, or boots.
 I can use my own picture of Thoreau’s cabin.
 It’s always had practical, consequential uses in my scheme of my moral life – just as I have always put to use the Periclean Acropolis of my imagination.
 Which is, in a sense, the real Acropolis.
 That’s no figure of speech: my imaginary Acropolis is the real one.
 That last predication is something Plato taught me.